 If your image of working in Alaska is limited to setting off on a commercial fishing boat or signing up with the National Parks Service, think again.
 Tourism is booming, and with it comes the need for all types of workers—and some jobs that might totally surprise you.
 You don’t have to be Grizzly Adams to enjoy a season in Alaska.
 In fact, that might make it tough to get some of these jobs.
-Here are six of the most unexpected jobs you’ll find in the remote corners of the last frontier:
+Here are six of the most unexpected jobs you’ll find in the remote corners of Alaska:

 Your Next Adventure Starts HereSearch open jobs

 Yes, you heard that right.
 Even with all the wildlife and scenery, enjoy a little human entertainment in the evenings.
 Serving food and drinks is just where it starts.
 Dinner theater entertainers at the Denali Wilderness Princess Lodge also jump into other roles—like singing, dancing and acting.
 Play an instrument?
 Even better.